RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ...
 ```

-and otherwise standard intents, utterances files, when
+and otherwise standard intents and utterances files, when

 ```shell
 node matcher.js "here is XYZ789 if you see it"